Ensuring Research Results in

 in your industry.

-This needs to be done first,
+Off-the-Shelf need to be done first,

 For Electronics.
 Similarly, don't consume valuable